The 5-Step Guide on How to Become a Nanny

-You’re sure you want to be a nanny.
-But you’re not quite sure how to become a nanny.
-You want to make sure you are well-equipped and know everything there is to know before you start pursuing positions.
+You’re sure you want to be a nanny, but you’re also not quite sure how to become a nanny.
+You know being a long-term nanny is different from babysitting, and want to ensure you're well-equipped with information before you start pursuing positions.
 It’s time to start putting a plan in place to make this dream a reality.

 There are scores of resources online that would take hours and hours to scour through, but why don’t you let us do the work for you.
 We enlisted the help of some childcare experts to put together a step-by-step guide to get you started.
 So without further ado, take a look at our five-step guide to becoming a nanny.

 5 steps to becoming a nanny

 There’s a good chance you already have some level of childcare experience that’s led you to want to become a nanny.
 Caring for a younger sibling or cousin has helped you learn responsibility and supervision.
 But having some formal childcare experience on your resume is valuable.

 But don’t let that word intimidate you.
 ‘Formal’ childcare experience comes in many forms: working for a few weeks at a summer camp, caring for little ones in the nursery at church, taking a summer job at a daycare or volunteering at an after-school program are all great examples.